$1,800,000,000 Settlement before trial – Mass Action In re Aliso Canyon Gas Leak Cases

 Porter Ranch verdict & Settlement

-Michael Louis Kelly and Lindsey Bayman were selected as members of the Trial Team with regard to the technical aspects of the gas storage well blowout at Aliso Canyon, the largest in U.S. history.
+Michael Louis Kelly was selected as a member of the Trial Team with regard to the technical aspects of the gas storage well blowout at Aliso Canyon, the largest in U.S. history.
 The SS-25 gas storage well blew out on October 23, 2015 and raged for 114 days injecting around 5 billion cubic feet of methane and other dangerous chemicals into the air.
 Many of the 35,717 local residents injured by the blowout had to be relocated from their homes for months.
-The case was set for trial on February 7, 2022.
-The case was settled during final trial preparations and is set for final approvals in late 2021.
+The case was set for trial on February 7, 2022, and settled shortly before trail.

 $1,600,000,000 Settlement before trial – Class action